ehrpg/rules/docs/environment.md

 character regains conscious and regains any suffocation damage over a course of one minute.

+## Smoke and fog

+Smoke obscures vision, and when inhaled might be poisonous.
+Depending on the smoke or fog in question, vision might be limited and the game master gives out penalties on perception based skill checks.

+If the smoke is deemed poisonous or unhealthy to the players, such as hot fumes from fires or toxic vapour from acids and other dangerous chemicals, he may ask the players to roll a constitution check to avoid inhaling the fumes.
+The rules are the same as with drowning as the players are holding their breath.

+Suits with a closed breathing apparatus, or gas masks may make one immune to such fumes.

+If the fume is inhaled the, fume may do additional damage to the player, such as radiation damage, acid damage or fire damage.
+Burning hot fumes, such as steam may cause direct fire damage upon contact even if the player avoided breathing it in.
+The same applies to clouds of acidic fumes and fogs.

 ## Starvation and Thirst

 Characters might find themselves out of food and water, and without the means